djames1/ppc64le-overlay/README.md

 ## List of Packages
 * `www-client/firefox`
-    * Gentoo by default builds with --enable-release.
-This segfaults on ppc64le.
-We build it with --disable-release.
+    * Gentoo by default builds with `--enable-release`.
+This causes segfaults on ppc64le.
+We build it with `--disable-release`.
     * Disable gold linker as it will fail during linking on ppc64le
     * Always enable skia as it is required in newer firefox.
 This will be helpful for big endian users.